 Jollof Rice

 Jollof rice is a traditional West African dish of long-grained rice cooked in an intensely flavored sauce with blended tomato, bell pepper, Scotch bonnet pepper, warm spices, and more.
-This savory, spicy side is sure to wake up your taste buds.
+This savory, spicy rice is sure to wake up your taste buds.

 Jollof rice in a serving bowl with a spoon and a bay leaf.